kobakei/MaterialFabSpeedDial/README.md

 - Migrate to Android X
 - Convert Java to Kotlin

-If you don't use v2, please use `1.2.1` instead.
+If you don't want to use v2, please use `1.2.1` instead.

 ## Getting Started